bellyfat/email-validate/README.md

 ### Result

-The function `validate_email()` returns the following results:
+The function `validate()` returns the following results:

-`True`
-  All requested checks were successful for the given email address.
+`True` All requested checks were successful for the given email address.

-`False`
-  At least one of the requested checks failed for the given email address.
+`False` At least one of the requested checks failed for the given email address.

-`None`
-  None of the requested checks failed, but at least one of them yielded an ambiguous result.
+`None` None of the requested checks failed, but at least one of them yielded an ambiguous result.
 Currently, the SMTP check is the only check which can actually yield an ambigous result.

 ## Getting more information

-The function `validate_or_fail()` works exactly like `validate`, except that it raises an exception in the case of validation failure and ambiguous result instead of returning `False` or `None`, respectively.
+The function `validate_or_fail()` works exactly like `validate()`, except that it raises an exception in the case of validation failure and ambiguous result instead of returning `False` or `None`, respectively.

 All these exceptions descend from `EmailValidationError`.
 Please see below for the exact exceptions raised by the various checks.
 Note that all exception classes are defined in the module `validate_email.exceptions`.